 Walking further around you will spot the known landmark of the white lighthouse or the ‘High Light’ as it is commonly known.
 It was first erected in 1809 and is still in use today.
 The Low Light was pulled down in 1911 after the High Light was automated.

-Breeding season on Inner Farne Island cliffs
+Breeding Season On Inner Farne Island Cliffs

 To the left of the ‘High Light’ was a large colony of all different types of birds all crammed into every space possible, each squawking louder than the next.
 Your eye moves around from Kittiwakes, Guillemots, Shags, Puffins and Razorbills.